tegansnyder/docker-magento/README.md

 7. change directory to it
 cd docker-magento

-8. build the docker container
-docker build .
+8. build the docker container you can tag it something other than "magneto" if you want docker build -t="magento" .

 Sit back and wait for 10-15 minutes while the magic happens